Matoking/protontricks/README.md

 # Run the Protontricks GUI
 protontricks --gui

-# Launch a Windows executable using Protontricks
+# Launch a Windows program (executable or command) using Protontricks
-protontricks-launch <EXE>
+protontricks-launch <PROGRAM>

-# Launch a Windows executable for a specific Steam app using Protontricks
+# Launch a Windows program for a specific Steam app using Protontricks
-protontricks-launch --appid <APPID> <EXE>
+protontricks-launch --appid <APPID> <PROGRAM>

 # Print the Protontricks help message
 protontricks --help